itsSwapnil/Python-to-ELK-data-pipeline-project/README.md

 ________________________________________

 ## How to Run
+1. Import all .csv file in your database for tables.
+2. Test the sql query in database.
-1. Place your SQL query in the Query.txt file.
+3. Place your Python script in VScode and test the SQL database and ELK connections.
-2. Execute the Python script with the target Elasticsearch index name as an argument:
+4. Execute the Python script with the target Elasticsearch index name as an argument:

 ________________________________________
 ## Key Functions